tropicar/DAppNodePackage-teku-ropsten/GETTING_STARTED.md

-## Welcome to your eth2 client Teku-prater:
+## Welcome to your eth2 client Teku-ropsten:

-- Upload your keystores in the [web3signer-ui](http://ui.web3signer-prater.dappnode?signer_url=http://web3signer.web3signer-prater.dappnode:9000) (do not have web3singer yet? install it [here](http://my.dappnode/#/installer/web3signer-prater.dnp.dappnode.eth))
+- Upload your keystores in the [web3signer-ui](http://ui.web3signer-ropsten.dappnode?signer_url=http://web3signer.web3signer-ropsten.dappnode:9000) (do not have web3singer yet? install it [here](http://my.dappnode/#/installer/web3signer-ropsten.dnp.dappnode.eth))